A very easy cake to make, but it's rich and really moist. Soaking the fruit the day before the cake is made, ensures it stays plump.

 300g plain flour, sieved

-- Place the fruit and nuts in a large bowl, stir in the Drambuie or brandy, orange zest and juice.
-Cover and allow to stand overnight.
+- Place the fruit and nuts in a large bowl, stir in the orange zest and juice, Drambuie or brandy.
+Cover and allow to stand for at least 6 hours or preferably overnight.

 - Preheat the oven to 150°C, gas mark 2.
 Line the base and sides of a 20 cm round cake tin with a double thickness of baking parchment, cut so that it stands 5cm above the edge of the tin.